-Dr. Jill Andrew, PhD is the MPP for Toronto-St.Paul's, the NDP Culture Critic and the Women's Issues Critic for the Official Opposition.
-Jill is also a member of the Standing Committee on Public Accounts at the Legislative Assembly of Ontario.
+Dr. Jill Andrew, PhD is the MPP for Toronto-St.Paul's.
+Jill serves as the the Ontario NDP Culture Critic and Women's Issues Critic for the Official Opposition.
+Jill is also a member of the Ontario NDP Black Caucus, a first of it's kind in Ontario legislative history.
+Jill also sits on the Standing Committee on Public Accounts.

 As the co-founder of #SizeismSUCKS and Body Confidence Awareness Week, Jill advocates to end size, weight and appearance-based discrimination, harassment and bullying.
 Her first Private Member's Bill 61 which has successfully gone past second reading in the Legislative Assembly of Ontario is advocating for the establishment of an Eating Disorders Awareness Week the first week of February across Ontario.

 Jill holds a Child & Youth Worker diploma from Humber College, a Bachelor of Education (BEd) from York University among her other undergraduate degrees, a Master’s degree in women and gender studies from the University of Toronto New College and her PhD from York University’s Faculty of Education.
 She was also a proud member of CUPE 3903 and OSSTF District 12.
 Jill's PhD dissertation explored the trifecta of racism, sexism and fat hatred experienced by Black women in the GTA, their strategies of both accommodation and resistance as well as everyday, systemic and policy reform necessary to facilitate change against anti-Black racism, gendered violence and weight discrimination.